Biquinho vs Aji Dulce: Two Sweet, No-Heat Chiles

 Species Capsicum chinense C. chinense

-Origin Brazil Venezuela
+Origin Brazil Caribbean and Venezuela

 Biquinho Pepper vs Aji Dulce Heat Levels